Category Archives: Boat reviews

 Anyway, the Aurion

-The Aurion (look it up) announces itself as the hybrid replacement for the possibly outgoing Framura (getting discounted right now).
+The Aurion (look it up) announces itself as the hybrid replacement for the possibly outgoing Framura (still discounted right now).
 So like the old Solar span off the DS-floor or ‘hybrid’ Thaya, and the Seawave begat the longer hybrid Seashine, so the Framura has cloned into the Aurion.
+The dims are near identical.
+The price is not.

 The Framura was a boat which Gumotex always pitched as ‘the fastest Gumotex’.
 But as I wrote here back in 2014: